 You’ll often find yourself with stock bulbs in your car or truck, which are rarely suited for special conditions such as off-roading.
 Thankfully, upgrading your truck for such situations is fairly easy once you find the right bulb type.

-HID stands for high-intensity discharge, but you might hear these lights go by the moniker Xenon lights, as well.
+HID stands for high-intensity discharge, but you might hear these lights go by the moniker Xenon headlights, as well.
 It might sound like a strange nickname, but it’ll make sense as you learn more.
 Xenon refers to the gas inside HID lights that causes their distinct blue-white glow.
-Like halogen bulbs, HIDs have a filament inside, but the Xenon gas provides HIDs with brighter light emission.
+HIDs have a filament inside, but the Xenon gas, when passed over an electrical charge with high voltage, provides HIDs with brighter light emission.

 HID headlights broke into the industry back in the ‘90s and haven’t gone away.
-HID lights are popular because of the visibility they provide.
-These bulbs can light up the road impressively, covering a lot of ground.
+HID lights are popular because of the bright light visibility they provide.
+These bulbs can light up the road impressively, covering a lot of ground with full brightness.
 For this reason, HIDs previously had a reputation for being the brightest bulb on the market.
-However, LEDs have come a long way over the years, providing some of the best brightness around currently.
+However, LEDs have come a long way over the years with their light output, providing some of the best brightness around currently.
+Yes, more illumination is better for off roading and inclement weather, but HID lights can have a strong glare for oncoming traffic.

 What HIDs really excel at is how much space they can illuminate—when you flip them on during a drive along a dark road, they’ll get the job done.
 As a result, they’re a bulkier bulb, but for a good reason.
-Plus, they’re also longer-lasting and more energy-efficient than your typical halogen headlights.
-That said, HIDs don’t last as long as a good LED light.
+Plus, they’re also longer lasting and have better energy efficiency than your typical halogen headlights.
+That said, HIDs don’t have as long of an average lifespan as a good LED light.

 LED stands for light-emitting diode.
 Aside from being a catchy name, it’s a great descriptor of what’s occurring inside the bulb.
 After an electric current travels through the semiconductor, a photon generates and, as a result, an effective light source for drivers comes to life.
 Unlike halogen and HID bulbs, LEDs don’t use any filament for generating light.

 High-quality LED bulbs will last far longer than HID or halogen bulbs.
+Although the initial cost of LED lights is more expensive than HID, LED lights are the more cost-effective choice due to lower maintenance costs.
 They also emit a different color than HIDs, showcasing an intense, white beam of light instead of a blue-white glow.
-If you want to widen your color options, consider opting for switchback LEDs.
+Compared to HID lights, LED usually has better color temperatures.
+If you want a wider range of colors, consider opting for switchback LEDs.
 A switchback LED alternates between two separate light colors—white and amber.

 What To Choose